RustyRoboticsBV/Rusty.Serialization/FormatSpecification.md

 # CSCD Format Specification
 This document describes the syntax of a serialized data format called *Compact Serialized C# Data* (CSCD).
 CSCD is a human-readable, compact, and unambiguous format capable of fully expressing any C# object.

-While the format does not require an external schema, values may include optional type labels and ID metadata, enabling parsers to reconstruct exact types along with reference links.
+The format is self-describing and does not require an external schema.
+Values may be annotated with optional type labels and ID metadata, enabling parsers to reconstruct objects with their original types and preserve reference links.

 ## 1. General Formatting
 ### Character Set